 The Irish Ancestry Trail

 Where do you live on the Irish Ancestry Trail?
 Are you a member of the Irish Diaspora?
 When the people of a nation are dispersed and settle elsewhere, their descendants often keep a memory of their ancestral homeland.
-In section we will discuss how the diaspora of Ireland went to the four corners of the globe, but never lost their Irish identity.
+Today we will discuss how the diaspora of Ireland went to the four corners of the globe, but never lost their Irish identity.
 Over the years, we have come to call the places where the Irish migrated to around the world "The Irish Ancestry Trail" - a collection of countries around the world that hold a significant proportion of people of Irish descent.

 Now Reading: